healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 Yield Percentage: 45%

-The Omega NC900HRD was the fastest and produced the most juice among the juicer batch we tested.
-The large feed chute and pressure option for hard, dense vegetables really contribute to its effectiveness when juicing carrots.
-It took less than half the time the Elite Gourmet did to juice 18 oz of carrot sticks, but yielding an ounce more juice from the same amount of ingredients.
-The pulp it produced was higher than that by any other.
+The Omega NC900HRD was not only the fastest juicer we tested from our batch, but it extracted the most juice, and in one go too!
+The large feed chute and pressure option for hard, dense vegetables significantly boosts its effectiveness when juicing things like carrots.
+It took less than half the time compared to the Elite Gourmet, but yielded an ounce more carrot juice from the same amount of ingredients!.
+The pulp the Omega produced was also drier than other machines we tested.

-Though we used the same size for carrot sticks with other masticators in this test, the Omega NC900 has a wider-than-average feed chute that would take a whole small carrot, or one fourth of a large carrot.
-That would further significantly save your prep time, especially if carrot juice is a favorite in your household.
+Although we used the same size for carrot sticks with other masticators in this test, the Omega NC900, with its wider-than-average feed chute, can take a whole small carrot, or one fourth of a large carrot.
+That saves a lot of  prep time, especially if carrot juice is a favorite in your household.

 ### Apples